Pokkiri: Plot

-Tamizh's first assignment with Ali Bhai's gang is to kill a member of Narasimhan's gang.
-However, the police show up at the spot where Tamizh and the other gangsters are waiting.
+Tamizh's first assignment with Ali Bhai's gang is to kill a member of Narasimman's gang.
+However, the commissioner and his team show up at the spot where Tamizh and the other gangsters are waiting.
 Tamizh engages the cops long enough for the others to finish the task and flee.
 He also helps Shruthi escape from Govindan.
-She is impressed by his kindness, and a friendship soon blossoms between the two, leading to the development of unspoken romantic feelings for each other.
+When Body Soda tips Govindan about Tamizh's romance with Shruthi, he confronts Tamizh, who threatens to expose Govindan's involvement in the death of a constable, and proclaims that Shruthi is his lover.
+Impressed by his kindness, and a friendship soon blossoms between the two, leading to the development of unspoken romantic feelings for each other.
 When Shruthi tries to express her feelings to Tamizh, they are attacked by members of Narasimhan's gang, whom Tamizh finishes off in the presence of Shruthi.
 Shruthi is shocked to learn that Tamizh is a cold-blooded gangster with no qualms about killing people.
-Later, having been rebuked by Shruthi and Lakshmi multiple times, Govindan arranges for some thugs to pretend to assault Shruthi and they accept his demands.
-Tamizh learns of this and thrashes Govindan incognito.
-After much ado and mental anguish, Shruthi accepts Tamizh's love.
-Soon, Guru is found dead, presumably killed by Narasimhan in retaliation against the deaths of his gang members at the hands of Tamizh earlier, which forces Ali Bhai to come to Chennai from Dubai and kill Narasimhan.
+Govindan arranges for some thugs to stage a mock sexual assault on Shruthi so that no suitor will approach her for marriage.
+Tamizh learns of this and thrashes Govindan incognito, warning him of the consequences if he finds him responsible.
+Soon, Guru is found dead, presumably killed by Narasimhan in retaliation against the deaths of his gang members at the hands of Tamizh earlier, which forces Ali Bhai to come to Chennai from Dubai and kill Narasimhan and his gang.
 He also meets Tamizh to discuss the killing of a minister by blowing up a school.
 Tamizh disagrees with Ali Bhai's method as it would involve killing women and children, which goes against his principles.